 For more information click the icon.

 The three-year resource plan prepared by the SILC provides for salary, benefits, housing of the office, office supplies and equipment.
-These are funded through the NH's Innovation and Expansion resources under WIOA, Title IV, Rehabilitation Act Amendments..
+These are funded through the NH's Innovation and Expansion resources under WIOA, Title IV, Rehabilitation Act Amendments.
 The DSE utilizes Title VII resources for costs associated with the full SILC meetings, its committee/task force meetings, including transportation, communication and meeting access, as well as meeting materials are covered.

 5.1B Describe how the following SILC resource plan requirements will be addressed.